vippsas/vipps-checkout/vipps-checkout-api.md

 If you are using the [SignupAPI](https://github.com/vippsas/vipps-signup-api), you need to use the "Ecom access" key instead of the default access token in the API calls.
 This API is considered deprecated by Vipps and should be migrated away from.

-# Transaction operations (Capture, Cancel, Refund)
+# Transaction operations (Capture, Cancel, Refund, Details)

 Vipps Checkout should be considered an extension of existing other Vipps commerce functionality.
 This means that transaction operations other than payment initiation, which is handled by Checkout (see [Checkout Checklist](https://github.com/vippsas/vipps-checkout-api/blob/main/vipps-checkout-api-checklist.md)), should be done on the ePayment API described [in their official docs](https://github.com/vippsas/vipps-epayment-api).
 A guideline for the integration can be found [here](https://github.com/vippsas/vipps-epayment-api/blob/main/docs/api/Getting-Started.md#getting-started-with-the-vipps-merchant-payments-api).
 You should use the same credentials as the ones you use with Checkout.